ashotugo/cozychai/_posts/2024-01-24-modern-living-intro.md

 ---
 layout: post
-title:  "Embracing Modern Living: The Heart of CozyChai"
+title:  "Embracing Modern Living: The Heart of SipCozyChai"
 categories: [ ModernLiving ]
 image: assets/images/5modern.jpg
 tags: [featured]
 ---
 Hey, beautiful souls!
-I’m so excited to dive into the heart of what CozyChai is all about—modern living.
+I’m so excited to dive into the heart of what SipCozyChai is all about—modern living.
 This is more than just a buzzword; it’s a lifestyle that’s all about embracing the here and now while staying grounded in what truly matters.
 If you’ve been curious about what modern living really means and how it’s going to shape everything we do here on the blog, you’re in the right place.

 ### What Is Modern Living?